 Focus should also be on modifying obstetric practices which predispose women to pelvic floor injury.
 These factors include the promotion of spontaneous vaginal births without forced or early pushing, avoidance of instrumental assistance, or use of episiotomy.
 If assistance is needed, vacuum extraction over forceps delivery is recommended.

-In contrast to the traditional position of lying on back with legs in stirrups, upright and side lying birthing positions have been found to have many benefits.
-These include shorter second-stage deliveries, reduction in instrumental deliveries, fewer episiotomies, and reduced muscle tearing.
+In contrast to the traditional position of lying on the back with legs in stirrups, upright and side-lying birthing positions have been found to be beneficial.

 Lots of women find it extremely difficult to contract their pelvic floor.
 The exercises in the video below will certainly assist you to better feel the contraction and relaxation of your pelvic floor muscles.
 You can do these daily, sitting at your desk, standing and washing the dishes, in the car at traffic lights, lying down, or during exercise.
 Enjoy and please ignore the minor profanities! 🙂

 If you are struggling with pelvic floor issues or exercises – Our Osteopaths are here to help you!